mwilsnd/SkyrimSE-SmoothCam/README.md

-comaptIC_FirstPersonHorse | Enables compat code for dealing with issue when running the Improved Camera mod comaptIC_FirstPersonDragon | Enables compat code for dealing with issue when running the Improved Camera mod compatIC_FirstPersonSitting | Enables compat code for dealing with issue when running the Improved Camera mod currentScalar | A value from 0 - 21: The scalar function to use for interpolation minCameraFollowDistance | The distance the camera follows the player from when at the lowest zoom level minCameraFollowRate | The amount of camera latency when the camera is close to the player (lower = more latency)
+comaptIC_FirstPersonHorse | Enables compat code for dealing with issue when running the Improved Camera mod comaptIC_FirstPersonDragon | Enables compat code for dealing with issue when running the Improved Camera mod compatIC_FirstPersonSitting | Enables compat code for dealing with issue when running the Improved Camera mod shoulderSwapKey | The key code used for swapping the X axis when pressed swapXClamping | When swapping the shoulder/X axis, also flips the distance clamping X values currentScalar | A value from 0 - 21: The scalar function to use for interpolation minCameraFollowDistance | The distance the camera follows the player from when at the lowest zoom level minCameraFollowRate | The amount of camera latency when the camera is close to the player (lower = more latency)